MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidlidcontactlinksearchkey-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Contém a lista de **SearchKeys** para o contato vinculado por esse objeto Message.
+Contém a lista de **SearchKeys** do contato vinculado a esse objeto de mensagem.

 |||
 |:-----|:-----|